iwares/staple/docs/build-your-first-app.md

 });
 ```

-You may notice the "data-click" attribute of button elements, this will bind buttons' click event to interaction's "onCancelClick()" and "onOkClick()" methods. "data-click" supports all visible HTML elements.
+You may notice the "on-click" attribute of button elements, this will bind buttons' click event to interaction's "onCancelClick()" and "onOkClick()" methods. "on-click" supports all visible HTML elements.

 In the "onCancelClick()" method, interaction's "finish()" is called.
 This will finish current interaction and navigate back to the previous interaction.
 If there is no previous interaction, Staple app will stop.